RetroDECK/ES-DE/CONTRIBUTING.md

 * Migration tools for importing game metadata and media from other frontend applications
 * Audit tools to clean up orphaned gamelist entries, media files etc.
 * Auto-import tools for Steam, Lutris etc.
-* Replacements for the abandoned NanoSVG and FreeImage libraries
+* Replace the abandoned FreeImage library

 To see which features have been implemented in previous versions, please refer to [CHANGELOG.md](CHANGELOG.md).